 Description

-All the listed buildings (except No 34 and the Dragon Book Shop and Wall) in Bath Place and Corporation Street form a group.
+All the listed buildings in Bath Place and Corporation Street, with the exception of No 34 and the Dragon Book Shop and Wall, form a cohesive group.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.